Sarvaswa/Crop-Tool/README.md

-# Crop_Tool
+# Crop Tool
-A Command line tool for cropping images, written in Python.
+A Command Line Tool for cropping images, written in Python.
 Inspired by Adrian Rosebrock's " Capturing mouse click events with Python and OpenCV " tutorial at the following link:
 http://www.pyimagesearch.com/2015/03/09/capturing-mouse-click-events-with-python-and-opencv/